dylan-apera/AzureDevOps-User-Management/README.md

 ## Best Practices as per Microsoft guidance:
 To be continued ..

-## Discalimer:
+## Discalimer
 Even though I do work for Microsoft none of this work is official software provided by and/or on behalf of my employer.
-This is to help make the life og Azure DevOps Administrators easier.
+This is to help make the life of Azure DevOps Administrators easier.